Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Summary

-In order to see how the different methods of treating quark one loop vacuum fluctuations,~affect the phase diagram,~its CEP location and critical fluctuations around it,~the on-shell renormalized RQM,~RPQM-I and RPQM-II model phase diagrams for the $m_{\sigma}=400$ MeV,~have been compared with the phase diagrams obtained in the curvature mass based parametrized work of Schaefer et. al. in Ref.~\cite{schafwag12} for the QMVT,~PQMVT-I and PQMVT-II model scenario.~The PQMVT model is named as PQMVT-I when $T_{0}=270$ MeV for the pure gauge theory in the Log Polyakov loop potential while with the quark back reaction,~the corresponding model scenario is termed as PQMVT-II model when the $T_{0}(\mu)$ is chemical potential dependent (where $T_{0}(\mu=0)=270$ MeV) in the Log Polyakov loop potential.~The Log RPQM model setting is termed as RPQM-I model while the PolyLog-glue RPQM model scenario is renamed as RPQM-II model for the $m_{\sigma}=400$ MeV case when we take $T_{0}=270$ MeV for the pure gauge Polyakov loop potential.~The RQM model CEP is at ($\mu_{\cep},T_{\cep}$)=($243.12.37.03$) MeV while the QMVT model CEP lies at ($\mu_{\cep},T_{\cep}$)=($286.0,32.0$) MeV.~The RPQM-I model CEP lies at ($\mu_{\cep},T_{\cep}$)=($237.8,104.23$) MeV whereas the PQMVT-I model CEP is at ($\mu_{\cep},T_{\cep}$)=($283.0,90.0 $) MeV while in the presence of quark back reaction,~the RPQM-II model CEP lies at the point ($\mu_{\cep},T_{\cep}$)=($228.54,86.47$) MeV and PQMVT-II model CEP gets located at the ($\mu_{\cep},T_{\cep}$)=($280.0,83.0$) MeV.
+To analyze how different treatments of quark one-loop vacuum fluctuations affect the phase diagram, CEP location, and critical fluctuations, the phase diagrams of the on-shell renormalized RQM, RPQM-I, and RPQM-II models for $m_{\sigma}=400$~MeV are compared with those of the curvature-mass-based parameterized QMVT, PQMVT-I, and PQMVT-II models from Schaefer et~al. in Ref.~\cite{schafwag12}.
+In Ref.~\cite{schafwag12}, the PQMVT-I model denotes the baseline case with $T_{0}=270$~MeV for the pure gauge theory in the Log Polyakov loop potential, while PQMVT-II incorporates quark back-reaction via a chemical-potential-dependent $T_{0}(\mu)$ [with $T_{0}(\mu=0)=270$~MeV].
+Correspondingly, for our $m_{\sigma}=400$~MeV study, RPQM-I signifies the Log RPQM model setup, and RPQM-II represents the PolyLog-glue RPQM scenario, both evaluated with $T_{0}=270$~MeV.
+The resulting CEP locations reveal distinct shifts between the two approaches.
+The RQM model CEP is located at $(\mu_{\cep},T_{\cep})=(243.12,37.03)$~MeV, whereas the QMVT CEP lies at $(\mu_{\cep},T_{\cep})=(286.0,32.0)$~MeV.~For the Polyakov-loop-extended frameworks without back-reaction, the RPQM-I model CEP is at $(\mu_{\cep},T_{\cep})=(237.8,104.23)$~MeV compared to the PQMVT-I model CEP at $(\mu_{\cep},T_{\cep})=(283.0,90.0)$~MeV.
+Finally, including quark back-reaction shifts the RPQM-II model CEP to $(\mu_{\cep},T_{\cep})=(228.54,86.47)$~MeV, while the PQMVT-II model CEP is situated at $(\mu_{\cep},T_{\cep})=(280.0,83.0)$~MeV.